JackVarney/thanos-express-middleware/README.md

 # thanos-express-middleware

-## Perfectly balanced.
+## Perfectly balanced as all things should be

 Express middleware that rejects every other request

 npm i --save thanos-express-middleware